vtphan/fmic/README.md

 	seq, count, _ := saved_idx.GuessSequence([]byte(q))
 ```

+Return values:
 - seq: the id of the sequence most likely contains the query q.
 - count: the occurences of the query q in the sequence.

+Assumptions:

-The assumption is that q must occur in one of the sequences.
-But q might be slightly different (e.g. due to sequencing error or genetic variation).
++ q must occur in one of the sequences.
++ But q might be slightly different (e.g. due to sequencing error or genetic variation).

 ## Features